18F/ux-guide/_pages/research/plan.md

 {:.list-item--margin-bottom-extra}
 - If your research is meant to inform a decision, note when the team anticipates that it will make that decision (for example, is your research due before the next quarterly planning meeting?)
-- How you plan to involve the team in any level-setting exercises, such as [hopes and fears](https://methods.18f.gov/discover/hopes-and-fears/), [provisional personas](https://18f.gsa.gov/2016/07/21/buying-better-digital-products-part-1-proto-personas-and-understanding-the-problem/), etc.)
+- How you plan to involve the team in any level-setting exercises, such as [hopes and fears [18f methods]](https://methods.18f.gov/discover/hopes-and-fears/), [provisional personas [18f blog]](https://18f.gsa.gov/2016/07/21/buying-better-digital-products-part-1-proto-personas-and-understanding-the-problem/), etc.)
 - How you plan to handle any participant-related logistics (such as [inviting participation]({{site.baseurl}}/research/do/#inviting-participation), [getting informed consent]({{site.baseurl}}/research/do/#getting-informed-consent), and [scheduling]({{site.baseurl}}/research/do/#scheduling))
 - If your research involves workshops and/or fieldwork:
     - Who needs to be where and when?